Who am I?

 and sometimes you'll even find me conducting a choir.

-I do these various things in my one man theatre shows,
+I do these various things in my independent theatre shows,

 which I hope to tour and take to you sometime soon . . .